janwilmans/proposals/p3497_guarded_objects.md

 # Acknowledgements

-- this proposal is based on the the work of Ansel Sermersheim and his https://github.com/copperspice/cs_libguarded library
+- this proposal is based on the work of Ansel Sermersheim and his https://github.com/copperspice/cs_libguarded library

 # References